RezaSi/go-interview-practice/packages/logrus/challenge-1-basic-logging-and-levels/learning.md

 ### **3. Choosing Levels at Runtime**

-You can set the level dynamically from input (e.g. CLI arg):
+You can set the level dynamically from input:

 ```go
 func setupLogger(level string) {